pingswept/me30-website/content/logistics/notes.md

 ### Re-visit extension/challenge from end of Class 1 (having two LEDs in circuit)

 Series vs. Parallel

 Resistance increases in series and decreases in parallel

 ### Frame Project 1
 We’ve “powered” on LED with 12V from wall, “controlled” with push button.
 By end of semester, you’re going to want to control outputs with portable microcontroller, which handles only 5 V.

 So how do we get 5 V from power supply instead of 12?

 ### Voltage divider as first approach to reducing output voltage

-Voltage divider exercises (first two) see the issue with voltage dividers / need for voltage regulation (see if calculated voltage matches measured voltage.)
+Voltage divider exercises (first two)

+Uncover the issue with voltage dividers / need for voltage regulation (see if calculated voltage matches measured voltage.)

 Attaching load causes sag in voltage from current pull - not the same as voltage regulators

 ### Project 1: Voltage regulation